alyssavanerelli/grahami/README.md

 <p>

   ```
-  echo "load any Amarel modules that script requires"

   module purge                                    # clears out any pre-existing modules
   module load java                                # load any modules needed
   module load FastQC

-  echo "Bash commands for the analysis you are going to run"

   readset="/projects/f_geneva_1/alyssa/grahami/DTG-SG-149"